alcides-schulz/Tucano/README.md

 Running Tucano
 --------------
-Tucano version 9.00 supports both XBoard and UCI protocols.
+Version 8.0 and earlier supports XBoard protocol.
-I recommend using UCI from now on.
-I'm planning to remove XBoard protocol on the next version.
+Starting from version 9.00 it supports UCI protocol, which is recommended to use.

 Syzygy endgame tablebases
 -------------------------